-(Editor’s note: We’re reposting “Dear Brits” – our best-read post ever – on the day Brexit was triggered to remind our British friends what it means in human terms to leave the European Union.)
+(Editor’s note: We’re reposting “Dear Brits” – one of our best-read posts ever – on the second anniversary of Brexit to remind our British friends what it means in human terms to leave the European Union.)

 In all the post-Brexit hysteria, we were interested in finding out what the “ordinary” British voters thought about leaving the European Union.
 And the media has hundreds of stories about the motivations of those who voted to stay and those who voted to leave.

 But let me tell you a few things about the life of a non-EU citizen.
 When I came to Austria from Bosnia in 2003 to study at Technical University of Graz, I had to undergo various administrative and non-administrative checks.
 At one point, I and all my fellow Bosnian students had to show proof we didn’t have pneumonia, typhus – which I somewhat understand.

 My home country is only about 300 kilometers from Austria and yet we were treated as if we came from 200 years ago, at least.
 On top of that, we had – and still have – the pleasure of needing a visa every year and paying for it, of course.

 We even paid tuition for college, though the Austrians and EU students did not.
 But that was the deal, and I personally was happy to be able to work the lowest level student jobs and in return get a decent education.

 The common attitude was “deal with it!” and so we did.

 After college, I got my first job at a big construction company.
 The trick?
 I worked with a Bosnian contract.
 It was an all-in contract, written for slaves.
 But hey, I had a job.